-[[] has been extracted from [].
-The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [], no facts have been omitted which would render the reproduced information inaccurate or misleading.]
+[[ ] has been extracted from [ ].
+The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information

-ANNEX SUMMARY OF THE NOTES []
+ANNEX SUMMARY OF THE NOTES [ ]

 FORM OF FINAL TERMS

 Set out below is the form of Final Terms, which will be completed for each Tranche of Notes issued under the Programme with a denomination of at least EUR 100,000 (or its equivalent in another currency).